What are the best dry herb vaporizers in the UK?

 The only disadvantage I can think of for the Flowermate is that it does come with a lot of parts.
 It leaves me apprehensive to take it on travels with me in case I lose a chamber or mouthpiece.

-Runner-Up Hybrid Vaporizer: Flowermate Aura – 80% of the Hybrid Experience for 40% of the price to sum it up nicely!
+Runner-Up Hybrid Vaporizer: Flowermate Aura – 80% of the Hybrid Experience for 50% of the price sums it up nicely!
 The Flowermate Aura has the same quality ceramic chamber and oven as the Hybrid but it does lack an atomizer.
-However it comes with nifty chambers you can insert into the oven which is compatible with wax, oils and liquids.
+However, it comes with nifty chambers you can insert into the oven which is compatible with wax, oils and liquids.

 Best Dry Herb Vaporizer if money is no object – The Mighty

-If you can afford it, the Mighty was the daddy of portable vaporizers in 2018 and I can’t see that changing in 2019.
+The second entry from Storz & Bickel.
+If you can afford it, the Mighty was the daddy of portable vaporizers in 2019 and I can’t see that changing in 2020.

 The only reason I do not carry the Mighty everywhere I go is that it’s a tad too big; if the Volcano is a tablet and any other portable vaporizer is a smart-phone, the Mighty is probably be a ‘phablet’.

 Another plus point is its battery.
-On my last cycle with the Mighty I counted 9.5 10 minute vaping sessions before the battery went dead which great and as a bonus, it has pass-through charging which means you can use it plugged into the mains whilst its charging – so the fun doesn’t have to stop!
+On my last cycle with the Mighty, I counted 9 10 minute vaping sessions before the battery went dead which great and as a bonus, it has pass-through charging which means you can use it plugged into the mains whilst its charging – so the fun doesn’t have to stop!

 Finally, the Mighty is super easy to use.
 Most vaporizers take a while to get the hang of, especially when you’re new to vaping but the Mighty just works.